 And these guys are experienced marketers too – so they’re aware of these tactics.

-In fact, here’s what “Gluckspilz” says about Wealthy Affiliate:
+First up, here’s what “Gluckspilz” said about Wealthy Affiliate:

 Thinking it’s one-off?